facn2/Path18/README.md

 * CamelCase for JavaScript id's.
 * kebab-case for CSS Classes.
 * snake_case for multiple word file names.
-* comments for code clarification.
+* Comments where appropriate for code clarification.
 * ES6 on backend and ES5 on the frontend.
-* all team members should understand code before approval (comments on PR).
+* All team members should understand code before approval (comments on PR).

 **Git Flow**